Stop Scrolling. Start Doing

 You’re exhausted, and it’s not from traveling—it’s from the idea of traveling.
 You spend your lunch breaks scrolling through "Top 10 Digital Nomad Cities" lists, cross-referencing tax laws in Estonia with the price of a flat white in Chiang Mai.

-In economics, we call this The Law of Diminishing Returns.
-The first hour of research is helpful.
-The 50th hour is a sickness.
+In economics, we call this the Law of Diminishing Returns.
+The first hour of research is helpful; the 50th hour is a sickness.
 By the time you’ve analyzed the air quality index of every suburb in Mexico City, you’ve lost the very thing you were looking for: Spontaneity.
+When you over-research your next "Home Base," you arrive in Lisbon already bored because you’ve already seen every "secret" alleyway on a 4K YouTube vlog.

-The "dart on a map" Logic: If you’re stuck between three cities, stop analyzing.
+The "Dart on a Map" Logic: If you’re stuck between three cities, stop analyzing.
 Flip a coin.
 The stress of choosing is doing more damage to your mental health than a "mediocre" city ever could.

 The reason you're tired isn't the move; it's the Decision Friction.
 Your brain wasn't designed to choose between 195 countries.
+Sometimes the most productive thing you can do for your sanity is to let a neutral engine make the call.
+If the engine says Prague, you go to Prague.
+You aren't "settling"—you’re executing.

 Stop being a digital tourist and start being a resident.
 Stop scrolling.
-Start doing
+Start doing.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.